ozwaldorf/lutgen-rs/docs/README.md

 - **`-c`**, **`--cache`** &mdash;
   Cache generated LUT.
 No effect when using an external LUT.
 - **`    --hald-clut`**=_`FILE`_ &mdash;
-  External Hald CLUT to use instead of generating one.
+  External Hald CLUT to use instead of generating.
 - **`-L`**, **`--lum`**=_`FACTOR`_ &mdash;
   Factor to multiply luminocity values by.
 Effectively weights the interpolation to prefer more colorful or more greyscale/unsaturated matches.
 Usually paired with `--preserve`.